MercuryDPM

 Fast, flexible particle simulations

-MercuryDPM is a code for discrete particle simulations.
+MercuryDPM is an open-source code for discrete particle simulations.
 That is, it simulates the motion of particles, or atoms, by applying forces and torques that stem either from external body forces, (e.g. gravity, magnetic fields, etc...) or from particle interaction laws (e.g. Lennard-Jones).
 For granular particles, these are typically contact forces (elastic, plastic, viscous, frictional), while for molecular simulations, forces typically stem from interaction potentials (e.g. Lennard-Jones).
 The code has been developed extensively for granular applications, but could be adapted to include long-range interactions as well.
+It has been developed by many people since it was started.
+Information about developers can be found at Team.

-MercuryDPM is a very versatile, object-orientated C++ code which is easily understandable.
-It has been tested for several Linux distributions, Mac OS and Windows 10.
-The user specifies the particulars of their simulation (initial positions, inflow, outflow, walls, interaction parameters) in a single driver file, which calls the kernel to do the simulations.
-All kernel functions are documented here, and there are several driver samples available.
-To avoid breaking already existing code a suite of self-tests have been developed testing pre-existing features of the code.
+MercuryDPM is a versatile, object-orientated C++ code which (we hope) is easy to understand.
+It is regularly tested on several Linux distributions, Mac OS and Windows 10.
+To avoid breaking already existing code, a suite of over 260 self-tests has been developed, testing each feature of the code.
+Developing new applications in the software is straightforward: The user specifies the particulars of their simulation (initial positions, inflow, outflow, walls, interaction parameters) in a single driver file, which calls the MercuryDPM kernel to execute the simulations.
+All kernel features are documented, and there are many sample drivers demonstrating the features.

 LEARNING MERCURY